json-schema-org/json-schema-spec/proposals/vocabularies.md

 ### Solution

-Two new concepts, vocabularies and dialects, will be introduced into the Core specification.
+This proposal introduces vocabularies as a new concept to be added to the Core specification.

 A vocabulary is identified by an absolute URI and is used to define a set of